dfinity/portal/docs/developer-docs/integrations/icrc-1/interact-with-ICRC-1-ledger.md

 )
 ```

-To fetch the of a account (DEFAULT account in this case, with no subaccount set) on the ICRC-1 ledger:
+To fetch the balance of an account (DEFAULT account in this case, with no subaccount set) on the ICRC-1 ledger:

 ```
 dfx canister call icrc1_ledger_canister icrc1_transfer "(record {owner = principal \"${DEFAULT}\"; })"